We find ourselves with an amazing opportunity for free Italy accommodation that we want to share with you.

 Talking of organic, I get to have the joy of fresh herbs like oregano, basil and rosemary, and fresh vegetables like cherry tomatoes and zucchini all out of the garden.

 So I tuck into some gardening time here.
 Before I know it a day has passed and I have cleaned up flower beds and replanted wild patches for the owner.
 It feels good, and I realize how much I miss having my own garden.

 I pick and dry herbs for cooking.
 I also get to pick the wild figs and have on my muesli each morning.
-It is just wonderful, and he combination of silence, fresh air, and good food is just what I need for this tired traveler.
+It is just wonderful, and the combination of silence, fresh air, and good food are just what I need for this tired traveler.

 ‘Missy’ the cat was not a cat to be picked up.
 She had to decide to like us, and then our laps were her laps.
 But we knew her rules, and she was the real ruler of the home.

 Morning mist rolled in.
 The odd day of rain.
 The odd trips to town.
 Meeting new friends.
 These all became an entwined part of this house-sit.

 This is a layback place in the middle of the country-side, and only a trip to town for food or internet is needed.
 Otherwise, it is no TV.
 And I get time to cook.
 We also get time to read our books.
 We catch up on world schooling education, and we relax in the peace.
 Perfect!